johnymcreed/Themius/docs/feed/setup.md

 Then go to you're extension page which should be like `opera://extensions` or `chrome://extensions` to open to the extension page.
 Then finally click **Load Unpacked** and go to the newly extracted `extension` folder where you extracted it and select it.

 There you go, you have Themius added which should start effecting ECHO as soon as it is enabled.

+# Info
+Since themius has been renovated and has several new features now like <b>force resubmit</b> and <b>paste detection</b> i might aswell add this here so you know what you are see on ECHO.

+Firstly, <b>Paste Detection</b> you will see in any text editor on ECHO a squiqqly underline under words you just pasted. this means that teachers can see its pasted

+Secondly, <b>Force Resubmit</b> if you are late to an assignment and miss its due date and the teacher sets it to it not allow submits past a date then this will bypass this at the cost that you cannot use the toolbar at the top of the editor.

+thats it. for now 😃